terrastruct/d2-studio-issue-tracker/README.md

 # D2 Studio Issue Tracker

-This repository is for Issues, Discussions, and release notes.
+This repository is for Issues and Discussions.
 It started on June 27th, 2023.